xoriors/rencfs/docs/readme/Testing.md

 #### Continue

-Do step 6 from above.
+If the terminal panel is not at the bottom, do step 6 from above from `First setup`.

 5. Type this in the VSCode terminal, which will fetch the changes from the repo (if there are conflicts, accept Theirs):
   ```bash